AutomateThePlanet/Bellatrix-Documentation/docs/android-automation/touch-actions-service.md

 Explanations
 ------------
-Bellatrix gives you an interface for easier work with touch actions through TouchActionsService.
+BELLATRIX gives you an interface for easier work with touch actions through TouchActionsService.
 Performing a series of touch actions can be one of the most complicated jobs in automating mobile apps.
-Bellatrix touch APIs are simplified and made to be user-friendly as possible.
+BELLATRIX touch APIs are simplified and made to be user-friendly as possible.
 Their usage can eliminate lots of code duplication and boilerplate code.
 ```csharp
 App.TouchActionsService.Swipe(
     point.X + 5,